jtxorg/directdms-safe/src/CONTRIBUTING.md

 # How to contribute

-Third-party patches are essential for keeping Avid DocuWorks improving.
-We cannot access the huge number of platforms for running Avid DocuWorks.
+Third-party patches are essential for keeping DirectRM improving.
+We cannot access the huge number of platforms for running DirectRM.
 We also want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping ontop of things.